Signed in as:

 There are numerous anti-democratic provisions embedded in the body of our Constitution.
 To make America a more perfect democracy, we need to “alter” the form of our government.
 The fact that an anti-democratic amendment process is one of those anti-democratic provisions makes it extremely difficult to amend our Constitution.

-The citizens of eighteen states already have the power to propose amendments to their state constitutions through the initiative process.
+The citizens of seventeen states already have the power to propose amendments to their state constitutions through the initiative process.
 In most of those states, proposed amendments are ratified by a simple majority vote in a statewide referendum.
 None of those states has experienced “mob rule” or “the tyranny of the majority” as a result of having a democratic amendment process.
 The power to amend constitutions democratically should be extended to the people of the remaining states and to the people of the United States.

 At least so far, these dire warnings have not proven accurate with regard to the Unites States.
 The Constitution of the United States is the oldest constitution in the world continuously in effect even though it is the most difficult constitution in the world to amend.
 With the painful and bloody exception of the Civil War, we have so far avoided massive violence is settling constitutional issues.